 1. The Psychology of Fear: Why Our Brains Love to Worry

-The Evolutionary Roots of Fear
+The Evolutionary Roots of Why We Fear Things That Don’t Happen

 Example: Imagine you’re walking alone at night and hear footsteps behind you.
 Your heart races, and you start to panic.
 But when you turn around, it’s just a jogger.
 Your brain’s fear response was triggered, even though there was no real danger.